E11even: History

-Construction of E11EVEN Miami was completed in 2013, and it was first opened to the public on February 5, 2014.
+Construction of E11even Miami was completed in 2013, and it was first opened to the public on February 5, 2014.

-Ventures
+E11even itself grew as a brand by hosting pop-up parties at seven Super Bowls, the 2018 FIFA World Cup, the Cannes Film Festival and the Monaco Grand Prix.

+After the Florida Panthers won their second Stanley Cup in a rematch against the Edmonton Oilers, the team celebrated by going to E11even and throwing a victory party.
+The team's bill at E11even totaled to $500,000, though according to Panthers Forward Matthew Tkachuk, the club took care of the entire bill for the team.

+Organization and ventures

+Leadership

+E11even was originally created by Dennis DeGori alongside Marc Roberts and Michael Simkins, and is run by DeGori alongside five other operating partners: Daniel Solomon, Gino Lopinto, Frances Martin, Derick Henry, and Ken DeGori.

 Housing

-In 2021, the club ventured into residential housing.
+In 2021, the club ventured into residential housing, with two 649 ft towers, with one under construction in 2023.

 Cryptocurrency

-On January 18, 2018, the North American Bitcoin Conference chose the Ultraclub to host the conference.

-On April 13, 2021, E11Even Miami became the first nightclub to accept Bitcoin and other cryptocurrencies.
+On April 13, 2021, E11even Miami became the first major nightclub in America to accept Bitcoin.

 Notable attendees

-The night club has been noted for hosting several high profile patrons.
+The night club has been noted for hosting several high-profile patrons.

 In August 2016, Drake and Rihanna were spotted kissing at the club.

-According to TMZ, in February 2020, Post Malone reportedly gave away $50,000 in singles to the crowd inside of E11Even Miami.
+According to TMZ, in February 2020, Post Malone reportedly gave away $50,000 in singles to the crowd inside of E11even Miami.

 On September 25, 2021, G-Eazy was spotted in 11Even Miami after his public break up with singer Halsey.